Pico family of California: Salomón Pico

 Salomón Pico was born in 1821 in Salinas.
 He participated in the California Gold Rush, but his property rights to land where gold was discovered were disregarded by American squatters.
 Salomon subsequently vowed revenge against the eastern settlers coming to California and became a notorious outlaw.
 He was hailed as a hero and vigilante by Californios and decried as a bandit by government authorities.
 He is considered to be one of the inspirations for El Zorro, the fictional Californio hero.
 The Solomon Hills in Santa Barbara County are named after him.

 Aaron Pico

 Aaron Pico was born in 1996 in Whittier.
 He is the great-great-great-great-grandson of Pío Pico.
-He is a mixed martial artist and former freestyle wrestler, currently signed to Bellator MMA.
+He is a mixed martial artist and former freestyle wrestler, currently signed to UFC.
 As a wrestler, he was a Cadet World Champion and placed second at the 2016 US Olympic Team Trials.
 Pico made his professional MMA debut at Bellator NYC on June 24, 2017, at Madison Square Garden.